Dark Energy Survey Year 1 results: The relationship between mass and light around cosmic voids: Void Finders

 \subsection{Void catalogues}

 Applying the void finding algorithms to the DES Y1 \redmagic{} sample of galaxies, we find a total of 443 2D voids and 4754 3D voids between $z=0.2$ and $z=0.6$.
-We discard voids that are closer to the redshift boundaries of the \redmagic{} sample.
+We discard voids outside this range to avoid the redshift boundaries of the \redmagic{} sample.
 Figure~\ref{fig:Rv_distribution} shows the effective void radius distributions for both void catalogues.
 Note that the two void samples are not expected to yield similar size distributions, due to their different definition criteria.
 We divide each catalogue into 3 sub-samples based on the effective radius.
 For 2D voids we define three bins: $R_v = 20 - 40 \mpch$, $R_v = 40 - 60 \mpch$, and $R_v = 60 - 120 \mpch$, each bin of increasing $R_v$ has 267, 100, and 76 voids.
 For 3D voids we also define three bins: $R_v = 10 - 20 \mpch$, $R_v = 20 - 30 \mpch$, and $R_v = 30 - 60 \mpch$, each bin of increasing $R_v$ has 2214, 1873, and 667 voids (see table~\ref{tab:void_cat} for a summary).
+The bin edges have been chosen so as to obtain reasonable statistics for the available range of effective void radii in each bin.